+FAMILY DOCTOR WEEK SPECIAL EDITION 2016

-Show that you're an AMA Family Doctor As part of Family Doctor Week, show that you're an AMA Family Doctor by downloading and using the AMA Family Doctor logo.
+Show that you're an AMA Family Doctor

+As part of Family Doctor Week, show that you're an AMA Family Doctor by downloading and using the AMA Family Doctor logo.
 The logo is provided as part of the AMA's ongoing efforts to promote the role of general practice.
 Using the logo will enable AMA GPs to identify and promote themselves as a Family Doctor.

 The logo is only being made available to members of the AMA who are working in general practice.
 It is intended to be used on their website profiles, and electronic or professional stationery.
 A template is also available for download to be used as part of an email signature block.

 The logo is for individual use only.

-The AMA Family Doctor Logo and template can be accessed by logging in to the AMA website https://ama.com.au/article/ama-family-doctor-logo.
+The AMA Family Doctor Logo and template can be accessed by logging in to the AMA website https:// ama.com.au/article/ama-familydoctor-logo.
 When you download the logo you will be asked to agree to its conditions of use.
 If you are unsure of your Member login please contact memberservices@ama.com.au.

 Considering the work you do, we feel you deserve special treatment We've worked closely with medical professionals for over 25 years.
 We've studied your suppliers, attended your trade shows and tailored products and services to meet your specific needs.
-So, if you're buying a home, you may borrow up to 100% LVR without paying Lender's Mortgage Insurance and you can reduce the interest payable even further by taking up the option of an offset account on variable loans.
+So, if you're buying a home, you may borrow up to 100% LVR without paying Lender's Mortgage insurance and you can reduce the interest payable even further by taking up the option of an offset account on variable loans.
 For an annual fee of only \$395 we can offer a banking package that comes complete with a home loan, credit card and an everyday banking account.
-Rest assured that while you're looking after your clients, we'll be looking after you.
-Visit us at boqspecialist.com.au or call Lynne Kelly on 0420 970 594 or Caltlin Tagg on 0424 191 323

-The credit provider and saver of these products and services is BCQ Specialist Ladwijson of Bank of Querrished Linited ABH 32 000 656 740 A/SL and Austronouvert Monte in 244016 (180Q Specialist Banking Fackage Terms and Conditions and relevant product saves and conditions referred to therein.
+Rest assured that while you're looking after your clients, wa'll be looking after you.
+Visit us at bogspecialist.com.au or call Lynne Kelly on 0420 970 594 or Caltlin Tagg on 0424 191 323 Equipment and fit-out finance / Credit cards / Home loans / Commercial property finance / Car finance / Practice purchase loans SMSF / lending and deposits / Transactional banking and overdrafts.
+Savings and deposits / Foreign exchange The predict provider and usular of these products and services in BGG Specialist L a division of Bank of Queersland Linsted ABI132 009 666 240 A/SL and Austration credit licence rec 244016 ("BCG Specialist"); ferma and conditions, fees and chalges and lending and eligibility criteria apply.
+All BOG Specialist Danking Package benefits are subject to the BOG Specialist Banking Package Terms and Conditions and relevant product sams and conditions referred to therein.
 Who was Canberra's first general practitioner?